Adam Eaton (outfielder): Arizona Diamondbacks

 The Diamondbacks drafted Eaton in the 19th round of the 2010 Major League Baseball draft, with the 571st overall selection.
 In 2010 and 2011, Eaton had a .340 batting average with the Diamondbacks' minor league affiliates.
 Eaton was named a Pioneer League All-Star outfielder in 2010, and a California League All-Star in 2011.
 In 2011, he batted .318 with 145 hits and 72 walks, good for a .434 on-base percentage (OBP), which was the fourth best OBP in minor league baseball.
 Eaton also stole 34 bases.
 He was invited to spring training in 2012, where he impressed Diamondbacks' manager Kirk Gibson, and received as many at bats as Diamondbacks regulars.

-Eaton played for the Reno Aces of the Class AAA Pacific Coast League (PCL) in 2012.
+Eaton played for the Reno Aces of the Triple-A Pacific Coast League (PCL) in 2012.
 He was named the PCL Rookie of the Year and Most Valuable Player.
 The Diamondbacks called Eaton up to the major leagues on September 4.
 Eaton was expected to play for the Diamondbacks for the 2013 season, but suffered an injury to his right elbow during spring training.
 He returned to the Diamondbacks in July, and played in 66 games.